 localwith batch size n*b.

-dist_asyncperforms asynchronous updating.
-The weight is updated once received gradient from any machine.
-The update is atomic, namely, no two updates happen on the same weight at the same time.
+dist_asyncperforms asynchronous updates.
+The weight is updated whenever gradients are received from any machine.
+The update is atomic, i.e., no two updates happen on the same weight at the same time.
 However, the order is not guaranteed.

 How to Launch a Job¶

 To use distributed training, we need to compile with